 Paul B. Ash, Ph.
 D.

-Paul has been recognized at the state and national level in human resources/labor relations, financial operations, and professional development.
+Paul is a recognized expert at the state and national level on closing achievement gaps for minority low-income students (three podcasts are posted below), human resources/labor relations, financial operations, and professional development.
 In 2010, the national newspaper Education Week highlighted Lexington’s professional development program as one of six national models on how professional learning can be used to improve student learning and teacher innovation.
-In 2015, Lexington’s leadership in the area of professional development was further highlighted by the Massachusetts Department of Elementary and Secondary Education (http://www.doe.mass.edu/pd/casestudies/LPS-study.pdf)
+In 2015, his leadership in the area of professional development was further highlighted by the Massachusetts Department of Elementary and Secondary Education (http://www.doe.mass.edu/pd/casestudies/LPS-study.pdf).

 - Effective Feedback is at Heart of Great Coaches and Instructional Leaders

-- What it Takes to Close Achievement Gaps for Special Education Students and Students of Color
+- Close Achievement Gaps for Special Education, Minority and Poverty Students

-- Whole School/School System Change (based on my book School Systems that Learn: Improving Professional Practice and Student Learning)
+- The Four Right Drivers of Change and Whole School/School System Change (based on my book School Systems that Learn: Improving Professional Practice and Student Learning)

 - How Teachers Can Increase Student Engagement With Low Income/Poverty Students

-Paul is a high-energy school administrator and consultant who is ready to help school and district leaders improve student learning and professional relationships.
+Paul is a high-energy consultant who is ready to help school and district leaders improve student learning, leadership and professional relationships.

 Deborah Brady, Ph.D.